 - 1. Do the values underlying local politics in Canada have more in common with those in the USA or Britain?
-Think of evidence to support your view. - 2.
+Think of evidence to support your views. - 2.
+How are the values in all three of these countries different from those held in countries with Christian Democratic and Social Democratic welfare states? - 3.
 Does giving cities more autonomous powers and resources make for better-quality urban government?
 Why or why not?

-Week 3 (Sept 24): Governing Growing Cities: Fragmentation, Consolidation, or Regional Governance?
+Week 3 (Sept 30): Governing Growing Cities: Fragmentation, Consolidation, or Regional Governance?

-- Savitch, Hank and Ron Vogel.
+Savitch, Hank and Ron Vogel.
 2009.
-"Regionalism and Urban Politics."
-In Jonathan Davies and David Imbroscio, eds.
-Theories of Urban Politics (2nd ed).
-Thousand Oaks: Sage, pp. 106-124. - Kantor, Paul.
+Regionalism and urban politics."
+In Theories of Urban Politics, ed.
+Jonathan Davies and David Imbroscio, 106-124.
+Thousand Oaks: Sage.

+Kantor, Paul.
 2006.
-"Regionalism and reform: A comparative perspective on Dutch urban politics."
-Urban Affairs Review 41(6): 800-829. - Horak, Martin.
+Regionalism and reform: A comparative perspective on Dutch urban politics.
+Urban Affairs Review 41 (6): 800-829.

+Horak, Martin.
 2013.
-"State rescaling in practice: Urban governance reform in Toronto."
-Urban Research and Practice 6(3): 311-328.
+State rescaling in practice: Urban governance reform in Toronto.
+Urban Research and Practice 6 (3): 311-328.